satyajit-jbl/pythonic-odyssey/readme.md

 At the end of this journey, I will **compile and credit all courtesy and references**.

 💡 **Special Thanks**
-To **Mr. Asabeneh** 🙏 for his invaluable contributions and inspiration.
+To **Mr. Satyajit** 🙏 for his invaluable contributions and inspiration.

 ---